 About a year ago, I gave up breakfast.
 The truth is, I’ve never liked breakfast.
 When I wake up, I’m not hungry.
 Why should I eat?
 However, breakfast is important, right?
-Everybody knows, breakfast is the most important meal in the day.
-Not eating breakfast is associated with all sorts of ills .
-It will make you fat.
+Everybody knows, breakfast is the most important meal of the day.
+Not eating breakfast is associated with all sorts of ills.1 It will make you fat.
 It will give you heart disease.
 Why would anybody in their right mind not have breakfast?

 Well, two things happened about a year ago that made me change my mind.
 First, I learned about the recent trend of intermittent fasting, which basically amounts to not eating for extended periods of time on a somewhat regular schedule.
-One of the most popular schedules for intermittent fasting is 16/8, which means that every day you fast for 16 hours and then you have an 8 hour window in which you’re allowed to eat.
-If you do the math, if you skip breakfast, have lunch at noon, and finish dinner before 8pm, you’re on a 16/8 intermittent fasting schedule.
-So 16/8 intermittent fasting is really just a fancy term for “skipping breakfast.”
-Second, and more importantly, I read this life-changing article: “Why does breakfast make me hungry?”
-This article, written by one of the leading intermittent fasting proponents, explains in detail the hormonal reasons that cause some people to get really hungry shortly after breakfast.
+One of the most popular schedules for intermittent fasting is 16 / 8, which means that every day you fast for 16 hours and then you have an 8 hour window in which you’re allowed to eat.
+If you do the math, if you skip breakfast, have lunch at noon, and finish dinner before 8pm, you’re on a 16 / 8 intermittent fasting schedule.
+So 16 / 8 intermittent fasting is really just a fancy term for “skipping breakfast.”
+Second, and more importantly, I read this life-changing article: “Why does breakfast make me hungry?”2 This article, written by one of the leading intermittent fasting proponents, explains in detail the hormonal reasons that cause some people to get really hungry shortly after breakfast.
 In fact, I had always noticed that I got really hungry about an hour or so after having had breakfast.
 And it didn’t seem to matter much what I ate, or how much I ate, for breakfast.
-I would be reliably hungry around 10am-11am.
+I would be reliably hungry around 10am–11am.
 (I’m not an early riser.)
 So clearly, what was written in this article held true for me.

 What has been the outcome of this experiment?
 If you google “intermittent fasting,” you can read about all sorts of demonstrated or plausible health benefits, such as increased insulin sensitivity, improved body composition, or neuroprotection.
 But I don’t want to talk about that here.
 Instead, I want to talk about how it has affected me, personally, in my day-to-day life.